johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

     And they've brought us a song that could have been ripped out of an early 1990s Eurovision, but with a modern-francophone twist.

-    It's got up-tempo plucky guitar, tongue-twisting lyrics in flicking between English and French, and a funky beat.
+    It's got up-tempo plucky guitar, tongue-twisting lyrics that flick between English and French, and a funky beat.

     But after three decades away, I have to ask: is this all Luxembourg's got?